lesbird/MSX8/README.md

 ```

 At this point all control is passed to the GAME ROM with the MSX BIOS in low memory starting at 0x0000.

+I have tested this with some of the popular arcade conversions for the MSX computer such as <b>PACMAN, GALAGA, GALAXIAN, DIGDUG, RALLYX, BOSCONIAN</b> and more and they all work perfectly.
+Some ROMs will not run for whatever reason, which could potentially be that they are addressing the hardware directly instead of through the MSX BIOS.